Medicines: Using Them Safely

 - how much, how often, and for how long the medicine should be taken

-- how the medicine should be given.
-For example: taken by mouth; breathed into the lungs; inserted into the ears, eyes, or rectum; or applied to the skin
+- how to give the medicine (for example: taken by mouth; breathed into the lungs; inserted into the ears, eyes, or rectum; or applied to the skin)

 - any special instructions, like whether the medicine should be taken with or without food